RansomOff is a free for home use, signature-less, endpoint security solution designed to do one thing; stop ransomware dead in its tracks.

 There are a few ways that process filtering can occur.
 They include:

 - All processes: Every process that runs will have a notification shown unless the process has already been exempted.

 - New process execution: RansomOff keeps a log of all processes run during a session.
 If a process has not already executed then RansomOff will show a notification.
 This log is cleared on reboot.

 - Exempt Windows processes: This option applies to the two filter options above.
 If selected, all Microsoft signed executables will be automatically exempted and no notification will be shown.
 However, the various Microsoft scripting tools such as PowerShell will still cause a notification.

 - Exempt signed Program Files: Similar to the Windows option, when selected any signed process located in the Program Files directories will be automatically exempted.

 - All unsigned processes: Any process that is unsigned, unless previous exempted, will cause a notification to be shown.

 Notifications are shown in the lower right corner of the screen.
 They allow you to allow the process to continue executing or to deny it which cause it to close immediately.
 You also have the option to remember the choice you made.
-If the checkbox is checked, then an allow or block exemption will be added and evaluated next time that process is run.
+If the toggle button is checked, then an allow or block exemption will be added and evaluated next time that process is run.